Melissa holds a bachelor's degree in biology and is a plant and animal enthusiast with multiple pets.

-Still, try to remain calm and rational so you can observe and give an accurate account of your pet's behavior to the vet if needed.
+You should try to remain calm and rational so that you can observe and give an accurate account of your pet's behavior to the vet if needed.
 It may be beneficial to film the dog shaking.
 Depending on the severity of the symptoms, you may be able to wait up to a day before going to the vet.
 It's always best to get a professional's opinion on whether or not you should do this, so try and talk to a vet over the phone (the receptionist is simply required to encourage you to come in and cannot dispense any medical advice).

 Common Symptoms Associated With Trembling

 Here's a list of some diseases and conditions where shaking or trembling is often a symptom.
 This is certainly not a comprehensive list.
 If you suspect that your dog has any of these diseases, a vet visit is warranted.

 - Distemper Virus (typically occurs in young, unvaccinated dogs)